nrogoff/EnterpriseAppSettings/README.md

 Public | Will never publish any App Settings flagged as 'IsInternalOnly'.
 This service would typically be used by mobile devices and any 3rd party consuming clients.
 Internal | This service will publish App Settings flagged as 'IsInternalOnly'.
 This service is typically only used by well trusted internal consuming apps or API services.

+## Is Sensitive

+This is a flag to any UI system that the App Setting Value should be obscured. e.g. using a password field box.
+Probably also providing a reveal button.